|

 for Voice, Untypical Big Band and Chamber Ensemble, with words by the

-Italian poet Giuseppe Ungaretti, had its premiere in concert at the Danish
+Italian poet Giuseppe Ungaretti, had its premiere in concert at the Danish Radio

-Hansen.
-The work was subsequently recorded in the studio and released
+was subsequently recorded in the studio and released by ECM Records in

-by ECM Records in 1995.
-Another performance of the work took place in
+1995.
+Another performance of the work took place in Palermo,

 Sicily, during April 1996.